Registering your Cellular Booster

 Dish Wireless / Project Genesis

-As Dish Wireless' native network is 5G-only, the 4G registration process does not apply.
+As Dish Wireless' native network is 5G-only, the 4G booster registration process does not apply.

 MVNOs, Resellers, and Prepaid for All Carriers